-The decrease in finance charges and other revenues was primarily due to a decrease of 18.6% in the average outstanding balance of the customer accounts receivable portfolio.
-The decrease was partially offset by an increase in our insurance commissions as well as an increase in our yield rate.
-The yield rate for the year ended January 31, 2022 was 22.8% compared to 21.7% for the year ended January 31, 2021.
+The decrease in finance charges and other revenues was primarily due to a decrease of 7.1% in the average outstanding balance of the customer accounts receivable portfolio and a decline in insurance commissions.
+The decrease was partially offset by an increase in our yield rate.
+The yield rate for the year ended January 31, 2023 was 23.1% compared to 22.8% for the year ended January 31, 2022.